ArthurPicouleau/IoT_Project/README.md

 ![Image7](/MQTT_Communication/mqtt_bridge.png)

 The messages were received in our iot-core test client, after setting up the security policy allowing our bridge to connect and publish to it.
+You can adjust your security policies in aws iot-core security -> policies panel.

 ![Image7](/MQTT_Communication/aws_iot_core.png)